 I mean, the absence of castes, for example, or less economic disparity, however, those things don’t affect me directly.
 I think Europe developed a more fair system over the centuries, changed over and over again, to create human rights and things like that.
 I believe France was far ahead of Italy, but still not perfect by any means.

-Any advice for newbies in India?
+Any advice for expats moving to India?

 India is a great place to figure out yourself.
 Experiment and go outside your comfort zone to find it!